Constitution of The T.E. Lawrence Society (September 2016)

 iii.
 The auditing or independent examination of the Society’s books and records and accounts.

 a.
 At such time as the Committee may decide appropriate, and confirmed by a general meeting of members, there shall be three Trustees of the Society, who shall be members of and appointed from time to time as necessary by the Society in general meetings.
 A Trustee shall hold office during his/her life or until he/she shall resign by notice in writing given to the Committee, or until a resolution removing him/her from office shall be passed at a general meeting of the Society by a two-thirds majority of members present and voting.

 b.
-All property of the Society including land and investments, shall be held by the trustees for the time being, in their own names so far as necessary and practicable, for the use and benefit of the Society.
-On the death, resignation, or removal from office of a Trustee, the Executive Committee shall take steps to procure the appointment by the Society in general meeting of a new Trustee in his/her place, and shall, as soon as possible thereafter, take all lawful and practicable steps to procure the vesting of all Society property into the names of the Trustees as constituted after the said appointment.
+All property of the Society, including land and investments, shall be held by the trustees for the time being, in their own names as far as necessary and practicable, for the use and benefit of the Society.
+On the death, resignation or removal from office of a Trustee, the Executive Committee shall take steps to procure the appointment by the Society in general meeting of a new Trustee in his/her place, and shall, as soon as possible thereafter, take all lawful and practicable steps to procure the vesting of all Society property into the names of the Trustees as constituted after the said appointment.

 c.
-The Trustees shall in all respects act, in regard to any property of the Society held by them, in accordance with the directions of the Committee, and shall have power subject to such consents as may be required by law to sell, lease, mortgage, or pledge any Society property for the purpose of raising or borrowing money for the benefit of the Society in compliance with the Committee’s directions; but no purchaser, lessee, or mortgagee shall be concerned to require whether any such direction has been given.
+The Trustees shall in all respects act, in regard to any property of the Society held by them, in accordance with the directions of the Committee, and shall have power subject to such consents as may be required by law to sell, lease, mortgage or pledge any Society property for the purpose of raising or borrowing money for the benefit of the Society in compliance with the Committee’s directions; but no purchaser, lessee or mortgagee shall be concerned to require whether any such direction has been given.

 The Society may be dissolved by a resolution passed by a two-thirds majority of those present and voting at an Extraordinary General Meeting convened for the purpose of which 21 days’ notice shall have been given to the members.
-Such resolution may give instructions for the disposal of any assets held by or in the name of the Society, provided that if any property remains after the satisfaction of all debts and liabilities such property shall not be paid to or distributed among the members of the Society, but shall be given or transferred to such other charitable institution or
+Such resolution may give instructions for the dispersal of any assets held by or in the name of the Society, provided that if any property remains after the satisfaction of all debts and liabilities such property shall not be paid to or distributed among the members of the Society, but shall be given or transferred to such other charitable institution or

-Alteration to this Constitution shall receive the assent of two-thirds of the members present and voting at an Annual General Meeting or an Extraordinary General Meeting.
+Alteration to this Constitution shall receive the assent of two-thirds of the members present and voting at an Annual General Meeting or an extraordinary General Meeting.
 A resolution for the alteration of the Constitution must be received by the Secretary of the Society at least 42 days before an Annual General Meeting or 28 days before an Extraordinary General Meeting at which the resolution is to be brought forward.
-At least 21 days’ notice of such meeting, or 28 days in the case of an Annual General Meeting, must be given by the Secretary to the membership and must include notice of the alteration proposed.
+At least 21 days’ notice of such a meeting, or 28 days in the case of an Annual General Meeting, must be given by the Secretary to the membership and must include notice of the alteration proposed.
 Provided that no alteration shall be made to Clause 2 (Objects), Clause 9 (Dissolution) or this clause until the approval in writing of the Charity Commissioners or other authority having charitable jurisdiction shall have been obtained and no alternative shall be made which would have the effect of causing the Society to cease to be a charity in law.